best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * screen readers may not recognise them
 * users with low vision may not be able to see them

-Therefore, if you use symbols to signify notes it may lead to a fail of accessibility [guideline 1 perceivable](https://www.w3.org/TR/WCAG21/#perceivable) and [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
+Therefore, if you use symbols to signify notes it may lead to a fail of a number of accessibility guidelines and success criterion, including [guideline 1 perceivable](https://www.w3.org/TR/WCAG21/#perceivable), [guideline 3.1 readable](https://www.w3.org/TR/WCAG21/#readable), [success criterion 1.1.1 non text content](https://www.w3.org/TR/WCAG21/#non-text-content) and [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 However, use of symbols is not always a fail of the accessibility guidelines in all circumstances.
 You just need to be aware that some screen reader software will not recognise symbols and some screen reader users may have changed their settings to ignore symbols to avoid auditory clutter.
 This means you should consider how your text reads if you miss out the symbols.
 For example the sentence 'Some shorthand is used in this spreadsheet, e = estimated, r = revised' still makes sense if read out as 'Some shorthand is used in this spreadsheet, e estimated, r revised'.